Miracles-Creators/YourCow/README.md

 ## CLI Usage

 <details>
-Depending on your package manager, substitute the word `COMMAND` with the appropiate one from the list.
+Depending on your package manager, substitute the word `COMMAND` with the appropriate one from the list.

 ```bash
 yarn COMMAND